Isaac Murphy: Black Champion Jockey

 Racism at the Track

 Pellom McDaniels III is the author of the 2018 book Prince of Jockeys that chronicles the life of Isaac Murphy.
-He is quoted as saying that “When the amount of money a jockey could make increased, white men and boys gravitated towards the sport and began colluding to exclude African American jockeys from the major contracts available.”
+He said, “When the amount of money a jockey could make increased, white men and boys gravitated towards the sport and began colluding to exclude African American jockeys from the major contracts available.”

 Murphy wasn’t a jockey anymore; he was a coloured jockey.